By-Laws of the Midwest Collegiate Sailing Association, Inc.

 graduate officer’s form does not require member schools signatures to be valid.

 4. The names of candidates submitting valid nominating petitions will be announced on the MCSA List as they are received.
 Candidates submitting valid nominating petitions prior to the close of the open forum will be placed on the ballot at the Annual Meeting.

 B. The election of the officers shall be by secret ballot at the Annual Meeting.
 A simple majority of the ballots cast is required for election.

-C. To be eligible for election to any Office an individual must be present at the Annual Meeting when the election is held.
+C. To be eligible for election to any Office an individual must be present at the Annual Meeting, or be available by digital presence, when the election is held.
 If no candidates are present the newly elected Executive Board may appoint an individual to fill the vacancy after interviewing potential candidates.